English

 Who can submit a complaint to the committee?

 A consumer, as defined in the by-laws for the committee, is anyone who is insured and/or believes he/she is entitled to insurance compensation.
 Insurance companies are responsible for keeping their clients adequately informed as to the option of appealing to the committee.
 Appeals are made at the consumers’ discretion, i.e. they do not need to obtain the approval of the insurance company.
-However it should be pointed out that before consumers can approach the committee, they must present their claims to the insurance company in question.
+However, before consumers can approach the committee, they must present their claims to the insurance company in question.

 How does one seek a ruling?